Fine watches – Top 10 Brands You Should Consider Investing in 2021

 There are many popular Jaeger-LeCoultre models such as the Reverso, Memovox and Ultra-thin moon watch.
 As with the other top tier brands, you should stick to one of the classic models, or try and find a limited edition to guarantee your investment.
 Limited edition Reverso watches are always popular and regularly beat auction estimates.
 One rare pink gold example recently sold for HK$118,750 ($15,150) more than twice its estimate.

-Most of the watch brands featured here are traditional watchmakers with hundreds of years of lineage, but Richard Mille is the exception.
+Most of the watch brands featured here are traditional watchmakers with hundreds of years of lineage, but Richard Mille is the exception and one of the best watches to buy for investment in 2020 and 2021.
 Founded in 1999, in just 20 years, Richard Mille has become legendary for its unique and innovative watches.
 The brand can be found on the wrist of many famous sports stars and celebrities including; Rafael Nadal, Jackie Chan and Natalie Portman.

 The reason for this success lies behind the distinctive and innovative style of the cases, combined with the exceptional engineering of the movements.
 Richard Mille watches are instantly recognisable due to their tonneau-shaped cases, which are often skeletonised to show off the exquisite detail of the movement encased inside.